MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Change-Department-Icons-in-the-Windows-Client.md

 ---
-title: "How to: Change Department Icons in the Windows Client" ms.custom: na ms.date: 06/05/2016 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na ms.topic: article
+title:"How to: Change Department Icons in the Windows Client" ms.custom: na ms.date: 06/05/2016
+ms.reviewer: na
+ms.suite: na
+ms.tgt_pltfrm: na
+ms.topic: article
+ms-prod:"dynamics-nav-2017"
 ms.assetid: bfd8ea82-13d1-48fb-8b94-52bf72f6d9f1
 caps.latest.revision: 18
-manager: terryaus
+manager: edupont
 ---
 # How to: Change Department Icons in the Windows Client
 To change an icon that is displayed with a department on the Departments page of the [!INCLUDE[nav_windows](includes/nav_windows_md.md)], you use the [!INCLUDE[nav_dev_long](includes/nav_dev_long_md.md)] to configure the MenuSuite object that is used by the [!INCLUDE[nav_windows](includes/nav_windows_md.md)].
 Each button in the MenuSuite corresponds to a department in the [!INCLUDE[nav_windows](includes/nav_windows_md.md)] and each button includes a [Bitmap Property](Bitmap-Property.md) that you use to specify its icon.
 To display an icon with a department in the [!INCLUDE[nav_windows](includes/nav_windows_md.md)], you enter a bitmap ID.
 The bitmap ID corresponds to an icon that is displayed with the department in the [!INCLUDE[nav_windows](includes/nav_windows_md.md)].